-If you fly into Sapporo Airport and you can purchase a Furano-Biei Free Ticket at the JR counter.
+If you fly into Sapporo Airport, you can purchase a Furano-Biei Free Ticket at the JR counter.
 This ticket costs ¥6,500 and includes a round trip to and unlimited free travel in the Furano and Biei area for four consecutive days

 From June to August, there are direct JR trains from Sapporo station to Furano station, for Biei station you’ll need to transfer to a local train at Asahikawa station.
 There are tourist buses that connect between Furano, Biei and Shirogane Blue Pond.

 There are also several sightseeing tour buses which take you directly to Furano and Biei from Sapporo.

 Otaru is a small harbour city about a 30-minute train ride northwest from Sapporo, making it a great day trip from Hokkaido’s capital city.
 Otaru served as a major trade and fishing port in the late 1800s.
 Present day, the city is famous for the beautifully preserved canal area and old buildings.
 The former warehouses and office buildings were once in use by shipping and trade companies.

 Every February, around the same time as the Sapporo Snow Festival, the Otaru Snow Light Path Festival is held.
 During the festival, the city gets decorated with the glittering lanterns and small snow statues which are lit up from 5pm until 9pm every day.

 From Sapporo Station, take JR Express Airport to Otaru Station (about 30 min)